z3ht/silver-mind/README.md

 **Goal:**
 The goal for creating Silver Mind is to build a Chess AI using reinforcement learning that can beat me (~1025 elo) at chess.
-A stretch goal is to beat Magnus Carlson at age 18 from the Magnus Carlson app having only trained on games from Garry Kasparov.
+A stretch goal is to beat Magnus Carlson at age 18 from the Magnus Carlson app having only trained on games from Garry Kasparov and other GMs.
 This would be a great accomplishment because Magnus Carlson beat Kasparov at age 16 in 2004 and has only improved since then so Silver Mind would be required to learn a significant amount beyond its training.

 **Strategy:**
 something something deep reinforcement learning something something DQN/PPO policy something something